 This was my light bulb moment.
 I resolved to build the UK’s first online platform dedicated exclusively to matching and connecting highly capable women with employers looking for that capability on a part time flexible basis.
 And what better name to give it than 2to3days?

 Flexible working can power the growth of our companies and our families; our economy and our society.
 Today we have over 28,000 members in our community (the 2to3days ‘hood’) and are growing rapidly.
 We are challenging the status quo and I believe with every bone in my body that we are doing the right thing.

-Our role is to unearth progressive companies across the UK, from FTSE 100 giants through to buzzing start-ups, and connect them to highly capable mothers who are determined to continue their careers whilst raising their children.
+Our role is to unearth progressive companies across the UK, from FTSE 100 giants through to buzzing start-ups, and connect them to highly capable woemn who are determined to continue their careers whilst raising their children or caring for loved ones.
 We’re building an amazing movement which is powered by like minds, coming together to be part of something which is bigger than any one of us: changing our working landscape for good.
 I’m proud that 2to3days is at the forefront of this change, and privileged to be working with so many amazing people.
 How quickly we build this new future is entirely in our hands.